Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Discussion

 In order to gain some theoretical insight into the distribution of total system AMD relative to critical AMD, we consider a number of planet formation simulations, using the same planet formation model as in \citet{C2018}.
 In Figure \ref{fig:amd_amd_crit}, we plot the final distributions of AMD$_{\rm tot}$/AMD$_{\rm crit}$ from these simulations.
-While the final states of these simulations result in many planets at a wide range of semi-major axes (out to $100$ AU), we restrict our calculation to planets within 0.877 AU ($\simeq 300$d around a $1 M_\odot$ star).
+While the final states of these simulations result in many planets at a wide range of semi-major axes (out to $100$ AU), we restrict our calculation to planets within 0.877 AU ($\simeq 300$ days around a $1 M_\odot$ star).
 There is a broad distribution of AMD relative to the critical AMD, peaking at around $\sim 0.5$.
 While most of these systems are AMD--stable, there is a tail of AMD--unstable systems in all three sets of simulations, out to AMD$_{\rm tot}$/AMD$_{\rm crit} \sim 10$ for the range considered.
-Despite the wide range of initial conditions, the simulations results in configurations with AMD$_{\rm tot}$ that are typically within a factor of 2 of AMD$_{\rm crit}$.
+Despite the wide range of initial conditions, the simulations result in configurations with AMD$_{\rm tot}$ that are typically within a factor of 2 of AMD$_{\rm crit}$.
+We also find that these simulations tend to produce an anti-correlation between the final eccentricities (and mutual inclinations) and the number of planets (within 0.877 AU).
+In Figure \ref{fig:ecc_incl_mult_formation}, we plot the median and quantiles of the eccentricity and mutual inclination distributions from these simulations as box and whisker plots, for multiplicities $n \leq 6$ (there are too few systems with higher multiplicities).
+The trend with multiplicity appears for each set of simulations, although it is weaker than that of our maximum AMD model (plotted again as the purple shaded regions for comparison).
+Given that our model was fit to match many of the observed properties of the \Kepler{} systems, our catalogs can in theory be used to constrain the initial conditions of such simulations.
+These results also provide additional support for the physical nature of the correlations seen in our maximum AMD model as arising from planet formation processes.